 - Teach Your 3-7 Year Old Math by John Bowman

-- Montessori-aligned Materials and Printables
+- Montessori-aligned Materials by Mirus Toys

-Both of these books are great.
-If you're looking for specific guidance in Math and the use of Montessori materials, I would recommend Teach Your 3-7 Year Old Math.
-You can find more on our Math journey for the Primary years in our Montessori Math at Home and Montessori Math: Concrete to Abstraction.
+Both of the books pictured above are excellent resources for preschool and kindergarten homeschool curriculum.
+If you're looking for specific guidance in Math and the use of traditional Montessori, Montessori-aligned, or DIY materials, I would recommend Teach Your 3-7 Year Old Math.

 Need some help with understanding the progression of Math activities in your homeschool?
 Montessorikiwi has a really helpful Math Scope and Sequence for ages 3-12.
 If you follow us on Pinterest, you will find it pinned under Montessori Math.